-In fact, if your small sofa takes up a lot of real estate, interior designer Tori Jones of Tori Jones Studio recommends making it extra special: “Go for a beautiful, richly colored upholstery fabric, layer it with a patterned throw, and load it up with a mix of pillows," she says.
-Even if you’re not working within a confined space, there are other reasons you might consider integrating a small sofa into your interior design.
-For example, when feasible, Jones likes to arrange multiple seating areas within a single room.
+And if your small sofa takes up a lot of real estate, interior designer Tori Jones recommends making it extra special.
+"Go for a beautiful, richly colored upholstery fabric, layer it with a patterned throw, and load it up with a mix of pillows," she says.

 11 microfiber or microsuede fabric color options